 Rates From Motorcycle Shipping Companies

 When you go to a shipping company, find out whether they deal exclusively with motorcycles.
 It is always better to go to motorcycle shipping companies as they will know exactly how your bike has to be protected for the trip.
-Fragile parts will have to be secured with tapes and the bike will need to be strapped down and loaded using special equipment.
+Fragile parts will have to be secured with tapes and the bike will need to be stripped down and loaded using special equipment.
 The crates that they use will also be specially designed to hold the bike securely with tie-down straps and front tire cradle.
 So motorcycle transport prices will also depend upon the materials used for packing.

 In case you move a lot, you can buy a reusable crate and store it.
 This will cut down your shipping costs and the customized crate will give you peace of mind.